mkohler/cython_swig/README.rst

 .. class:: handout

-    Up to this point, we have seen functions that meshed well with SWIG's default behavior.
-That is why our SWIG interface files have been copies of the C header file.
+    Up to this point, we have seen functions that meshed PERFECTLY with SWIG's default behavior.
+That is why our SWIG interface files have been...just COPIES of the C header file.

-    sgreeting is different.

-    The input parameter, NAME, isn't a problem.
-By default, SWIG converts Python strings to a read-only C strings, which is what we want for NAME.
+    For example, by default, SWIG converts Python strings to read-only C strings.
+That's exactly what we want for the NAME parameter.

-    The problem is OUTP, the output pointer.
-We need to tell SWIG to allocate a buffer for sgreeting, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
-Fortunately, SWIG CAN do this.
-That is what the first two lines do.

-    The cstring_output_maxsize macro tells SWIG that, the wrapped version of sgreeting will pass in a maximum length, and SWIG will be responsible for allocating a buffer of that length, and be responsible for freeing it.
-Fancy!

-    Let's see how we use the wrapped function.
+    But SWIG CAN do other things.
+The second line of our interface file, is a macro, that tells SWIG that IT needs to allocate memory, AND that the caller will tell it, how much.

+    Let's see what that looks like.

 demo of SWIG's sgreeting()
 ============================